Exploring the Life Domains

 CtLC Portfolio: Caring for Yourself While Caring for Others

 The Charting the LifeCourse Caregiver Well Being Portfolio is designed as a booklet printed on 11×17 paper.
-It includes the One Page Profile, CtLC Trajectory tool on the inside and the Integrated Supports Star on the back.
+It includes the One-Page Description, CtLC Trajectory tool on the inside and the Integrated Supports Star on the back.

 How To Use These Tools